tombrille/svelteplot/src/routes/getting-started/+page.md

 ## Try online

-You can use SveltePlot inside any platform that supports Svelte 5, such as [StackBlitz](https://stackblitz.com/edit/vitejs-vite-mh9ogv?file=src%2FApp.svelte&terminal=dev) or the [Svelte Playground](https://svelte.dev/playground/db6bcdf02859413fa9b3af456f9b9047).
+You can use SveltePlot inside any platform that supports Svelte 5, such as [StackBlitz](https://stackblitz.com/edit/vitejs-vite-mh9ogv?file=src%2FApp.svelte&terminal=dev).
+You can click the "Fork" button next to all examples in the SveltePlot documenation to edit them in the **Svelte playground**.

 ```svelte live
 <script>